denten-books/plain-text/4-sign.md

 The advent of programmable media---punch cards and ticker tape---coupled natural language alphabets with machine control code.
-Reduced to discrete and reliably reproducible alphabets, the so called "natural languages" could now be converted into the modulation of electrical signal.
+Reduced to discrete and reliably reproducible alphabets, the so called "natural languages" could now be converted into the modulation of electrical signal, and further converted into "artificial languages" meant to orchestrate the conveyance of information in time and space .
 Language in such a transitive state became more mobile than ever before.
 It could be transmitted efficiently across vast distances.
 Moreover, the mechanization of type introduced new "control" characters into circulation, intended to affect machine state changes at a distance.
-Initially, such state changes were
-simple: "begin transmission," "sound error bell," "start new line."
+Initially, such state changes were simple: "begin transmission," "sound error bell," "start new line."
 With time, these control codes developed into what we now know as a programming language.
 At the turn of the century, the language of people and the language of machines entered into the same stream of communications.

 Language compressed and pushed through the wires underwent a number of transformations.
 Donald Murray, the inventor of the popular Murray telegraph